Self-defense: A Sorry Excuse For Intended Violence

 When Is Self-Defense Justified?

 Self-defense is only considered as such if the act committed is solely for the purpose of “defending.”
 And when a person tries to defend himself, he will not use more force than necessary.
-The otherwise OFFENSIVE act is JUSTIFIED only when the damage done is commensurate to the damage suffered.
+The otherwise OFFENSIVE act is JUSTIFIED only when the damage is done is commensurate to the damage suffered.
 In simpler terms, all violent and non-violent acts are done in order to protect and preserve the self.

 When Is Self-Defense Considered An Excuse For Intended Violence